Initialize Dapr in your local environment

 Step 4: Verify containers are running

 dapr init command launches several containers that will help you get started with Dapr.
-Verify this by running:
+Verify you have container instances with

 Step 5: Verify components directory has been initialized